Ubisoft’s upcoming ‘Gods & Monsters’ has been seemingly renamed

 Ubisoft’s upcoming action-adventure title Gods & Monsters seemingly has a new title, a new game rating suggests.

-As reported by Gematsu, The Taiwan Digital Game Rating Committee has rated an upcoming title from the company known as Immortals: Fenyx Rising.
-As per the official details of the game Ubisoft has released up until this point, Fenyx is the name of the protagonist players will control.
+As reported by Gematsu, The Taiwan Digital Game Rating Committee has rated an upcoming title from the company and is known as Immortals: Fenyx Rising.
+As per the official details of the game Ubisoft has released up until this point, Fenyx is the name of the protagonist players will control in Gods & Monsters.

 The next presentation is expected to arrive in September and is set to unveil further announcements about the company’s future games.
 A recent Prince Of Persia listing appeared earlier this month (August) and heavily suggests that the next showcase could play host to the game’s reveal.